MicrosoftDocs/windows-driver-docs/README.md

 # Windows Driver Documentation Contributor Guide

-Welcome to the windows-driver-docs-private repository, containing the source for the Windows Driver Kit documentation that is published to:
+Welcome to the windows-driver-docs repository, containing the source for the Windows Driver Kit documentation that is published to:

 * Live branch: https://msdn.microsoft.com/windows-drivers
 * Any other branch: https://msdnstage.redmond.corp.microsoft.com/windows-drivers